MMD Studio

 If you think a token is compromised, revoke it and create a new one.
 There's no cost to rotating tokens.

-• Tokens are sha256-hashed in the database.
-A DB leak wouldn't expose usable tokens.
+• Tokens are stored securely — a database breach wouldn't expose usable tokens.

 • Never commit tokens to git.
-If you do by accident, revoke them immediately from settings and push a new commit with the value removed.
+If you do by accident, revoke them immediately from Settings and create a new one.

 Next